yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     Notice that the node `127.0.0.2` is gone and a new leader `127.0.0.3` has been elected for the tablet (`7e2dfb66a..`) which was in node `127.0.0.2`.

-1. Complete and commit the transaction as follows:
+1. Update and commit the transaction as follows:

     ```sql
     UPDATE txndemo set v=30 where k=1;